Top 10 Best Metal Singers

 I can appreciate Bruce being a pilot, as my father flew for Eastern Airlines from the '60s to the '80s.
 I like that Bruce has a healthy respect for the responsibilities of a pilot to the passengers.

-2 Ronnie James Dio Ronnie James Dio (born Ronald James Padavona; July 10, 1942 – May 16, 2010) was an American heavy metal singer, songwriter and musician.
-He fronted and/or founded numerous groups including Elf, Rainbow, Black Sabbath, Dio and Heaven & Hell.
-He is credited with popularizing the "metal horns" hand gesture in metal culture and is known for his medieval themed lyrics.
-Dio possessed a powerful versatile... read more
+Ronnie James Dio Ronnie James Dio (born Ronald James Padavona.
+July 10, 1942 - May 16, 2010) was an American heavy metal singer, songwriter, and musician.
+He led and performed with several bands including Elf, Rainbow, Black Sabbath, Dio, and Heaven & Hell... read more

 Ronnie James Dio is really cheesy.
 Before someone calls me out, I honestly think it's an intentional design choice, and I'm fine with that.